riszkymf/pricefinder_data_endpoint/docs/markdown/endpoints/hosting.md

 - body: raw
 - roles: user
 - relation:
-- usage: Add new vm data for an company product
+- usage: Add new hosting data for an company product

 raw:
 ```